The Evolution of Personalized CMF Solutions for More Accurate Surgical Interventions

 In addition, you have the personalized devices to guide you to apply your planning during the surgery.
 We can focus on every other essential steps of the surgery instead of having to decide intraoperatively where are we going to position the bones, and that is very helpful.

 Where do you draw the line to use personalized devices?

 I opt for them as often as possible.
 I see an added value for basically every case.
 You can spare a lot of time during the surgery.
 For me, there is no debate about this.

 In France, the health insurance does not reimburse personalized solutions, so the hospital takes on the cost.
 This is a significant cost for a hospital, so I need to justify why I am opting for these devices.
-I can perfectly demonstrate that we can save up to one and a half hour in the operating room for a free-flap surgery, for example.
+I can perfectly demonstrate that we can save up to an hour and a half in the operating room for a free-flap surgery, for example.
 In the case of orthognathic and trauma surgeries, we would do something like two osteotomies in a day and now we can perform three to four surgeries in a day, in the same operating room.

 Additionally, it is demonstrated that the repositioning of the bone is much more accurate with personalized devices.
 In CMF, whether it is a reconstruction or a functional surgery, those are not considered essential treatments.
 That means that it is challenging to justify the need for a revision surgery.
 So, it is crucial to go for optimal accuracy the first time, and personalized implants do present much better results in terms of accuracy.

 Over the last few years, we’ve seen more and more personalized solutions on the market.
 What is essential to consider before choosing a solution?